Electric cars – the ultimate guide

 How long does it take to charge an electric car?

+Tesla sells an at-home charge point (a wallbox) which works on 22kW for speedy at-home charging.
 Power charging and long ranges are all possible because of advances in battery technology.
-Lithium-ion batteries have a very high energy density and are less likely to lose their charge when not in use.
-They are also lightweight, so great to have under the bonnet or chassis.
-The latest batteries can provide up to 620 miles on one full charge!
+Lithium-ion batteries can provide up to 620 miles on one full charge and have a very high energy density.
+They are less likely to lose their charge when not in use and are lightweight meaning they’re great to have under the bonnet or chassis.

 How much is an electric car?

-It’s worth remembering, however, that as of 1st April 2025, EVs will be subject to road tax including the expensive vehicles supplement.
+From 1st April 2025, EVs will be subject to road tax including the expensive vehicles supplement.
 So, if you spend more than £40,000 on your EV you can expect to pay hundreds of pounds in road tax for at least the first five years of ownership.

 The Tesla model 3 is leading the charge for electric cars as the most popular EV in the UK.